-These putting drills will spice up your practice on the green while improving that hard to catch birdie.
+These putting drills will improve that hard to catch birdie.

 If you’re looking to improve your golf scores, you may want to put your driver back in the bag and pull out the flat stick.
 That’s right, working on your putting skills is actually the best way to bring your handicap down!
 It turns out that your putting game could be the difference between par and birdie more often than you might think.